michalg84/kata-parking-java/readme.md

 # Parking TDD Kata

+##Coding kata based on https://github.com/victorrentea/kata-parking-java
+###Written with Java 17 and JUnit 4

 You will implement a system to manage parking slots(bays) in a parking area.

 - The parking has a square surface (the edge size is given at construction time).